littensy/reflex/docs/docs/guides/using-selectors.md

 :::note what you'll learn

--   ⚡️ How to write actions
--   🔭 How to run side effects
 -   🍰 How to write selectors
 -   🔐 When to memoize selectors
 -   🔥 How to write more powerful selectors